jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Service of documents**

 ### 458 Service of documents
-Where for the purposes of this Act any document is to be served on, or any notice, notification, or instructions is or are to be given to, any person, that document may be served and any notice, notification, or instructions may be given,—
+(1) Where for the purposes of this Act any document is to be served on, or any notice, notification, or instructions is or are to be given to, any person, that document may be served and any notice, notification, or instructions may be given,—
+  (a) in any case,—
-  (a) in any case, by delivering a copy personally to the person concerned or by leaving a copy at his or her last known place of abode; or
-  (b) if the person concerned is a master of a ship, where there is a master, or a person belonging to a ship, by leaving a copy for him or her on board the ship with the person appearing to be in command or charge of the ship and explaining to that person the nature of the document, notice, notification, or instructions; or
+    (i) by delivering a copy personally to the person concerned; or (ii) by leaving a copy at their last known place of residence; or (iii) by sending a copy by electronic means to their electronic address; or (b) if the person concerned is a master of a ship, where there is a master, or a person belonging to a ship, by leaving a copy for him or her on board the ship with the person appearing to be in command or charge of the ship and explaining to that person the nature of the document, notice, notification, or instructions; or
   (c) if the person concerned is a master of a ship, where there is no master and the ship is within the limits or territorial sea of New Zealand, on the owner of the ship resident in New Zealand, on the agent of the ship in New Zealand, or, where no such agent is known or can be found, by fixing a copy to the mast of the ship or (if there is no mast) to some other conspicuous part of the ship; or
   (d) in any other manner provided for service of that document, notice, notification, or instruction by this Act or by rules or regulations made under this Act.
+(2) For the purposes of sending a document, notice, notification, or instructions (a document) by electronic means under this section, the electronic address must be—
+  (a) an electronic address that the person being sent the document has given to the relevant issuer of the document; or (b) otherwise, the last known electronic address of the person being sent the document.

 **Detention of ship and distress on ship**